Smoke Alarm Advice

 If your home has more than one floor, at least one alarm should be fitted on each level.
 In this case a combination of optical and ionisation alarms, preferably interconnected, will give the best protection.

 Do not fit an alarm in the bathroom, as steam may trigger the alarm.
-In kitchens and garages where steam or exhaust fumes can occur, install a heat alarm.
-Cigarette smoke will not normally set off an alarm.

 Where do I fit my smoke alarms?